GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 <img src="{{ site.base.url }}/assets/images/posts/2/ExtremeBend.png" class="wrap-right">

-This question is the crux of our bendy buiding shader.
-In early iterations of this effect I didn't put enough thought into how I wanted the bending to look at extreme angles and this led to some pretty ugly results.
+How can we deform the building while making sure it still looks like a building?a In early iterations of this effect I didn't put enough thought into how I wanted the bending to look at extreme angles and this led to some pretty ugly results.
 The version we use now looks good even with large deformations.

 There are two important design choices I made for this to work.
 First, the building should deform so that locally its "up" frame of reference matches the curve direction.
 Second, while the volume of the building changes, the area of each cross section should remain the same.